We recognise activities at our operated assets can impact the health of our people and the communities where we operate.

 Coal mine dust lung disease

 In our Sustainability Report for FY2017, we reported on the re-identification of coal workers’ pneumoconiosis (CWP) in our industry, the number of our current employees and former workers who had been diagnosed with CWP and the steps we had taken in response.
-We have updated this information in our reporting for each subsequent financial year.
+We have updated this information in our reporting for each subsequent fiscal year.

-We have implemented controls at all of our relevant operated assets with the goal of ensuring none of our workers are exposed to respirable coal mine dust in excess of our OEL.
-We continue to identify and progress projects, such as real-time dust monitoring, to ensure exposures remain controlled and seek to implement high order controls to eliminate or reduce exposures .
+We have implemented controls across all our relevant operated assets with the goal of ensuring none of our workers are exposed to respirable coal mine dust above the OEL.
+We continue to identify and progress projects, such as real-time dust monitoring, to ensure exposures remain controlled and seek to implement high order controls to eliminate or reduce exposures.

 1 CMDLD is the name given to the lung diseases related to exposure to coal mine dust and includes coal workers’ pneumoconiosis, silicosis, mixed dust pneumoconiosis and chronic obstructive pulmonary disease.